JohnDoeData/streamlit-cookies-manager/README.md

-# Streamlit Cookies Manager (Modernized Fork)
+# Streamlit Cookies Manager v2

-> **Note**: This is a modernized fork of the original [streamlit-cookies-manager](https://github.com/ktosiek/streamlit-cookies-manager) by Tomasz Kontusz, updated to work with Streamlit 1.18+ and modern Python tooling.
+> **Note**: This is a modernized fork of the original [streamlit-cookies-manager](https://github.com/ktosiek/streamlit-cookies-manager) by Tomasz Kontusz.
+The core functionality and most of the codebase remains his work.
+This fork updates the package for Streamlit 1.18+ compatibility and modern Python tooling.

 ## What's New in This Fork